Midnight-Salmon/scrumble/README.md

 and `style.css`.
 Scrumble won't scrumble if you're missing any of these.
 2. `scrumble.tcl <site title>` to scrumble the markdown and HTML fragments into something resembling a website.

+Both posts and pages require a Pandoc-style title block, although the date is not used for pages and may be omitted:

+    % Title
+    % Author
+    % Date

+## Dependencies

+* Tcl
+* Pandoc